 There is plenty of space for enjoying a picnic lunch on Liberty Island.
 You can avoid the lines at the concession stand (as well as the overpriced, fairly mediocre food) by bringing along a picnic lunch or snacks from one of New York City's great gourmet grocery stores.

 Tip #4: There Are Stairs to Climb

-The ferries and Liberty Island are fully accessible, but if you want to go inside of the monument, you'll need to walk up 26 steps.
-If you're ambitious enough to want to visit the Statue's Crown, there are 363 steps in each direction.
-(You'll need a reservation to access the crown, so unless you plan ahead, you won't be making this decision on the spot.)
+The ferries and Liberty Island are fully accessible, but if you're ambitious enough to want to visit the Statue's Crown, there are a series of steps: 16 steps leading into the statue, 146 steps up a winding staircase, and another 44 up a double spiral staircase.
+Then you have to get down!
+(You'll need a reservation to access the crown, so unless you plan ahead, you won't be making this decision on the spot.).